-I’m currently experimenting with walking robots like the one in Figure 3 from my series that’s also in this magazine.
+I also enjoy experimenting with walking robots like the one in Figure 3 from my series that’s also been in this magazine.

 There have been many more, but these three certainly are representative of the diversity of my projects.
 Arlo was the only robot of this group that had any vision, and even though his capabilities were somewhat impressive for 2015, I have always wanted more.